Money Assistance Oregon – Help paying bills, rent, loans & more

 Community Action Centers: Oregon provides a lot of assistance for needy families through community action centers.
 Families can apply for emergency assistance, rental assistance, energy bills and for assistance with other needs like clothing.
 Families are required to meet specific financial needs and money is limited, which limits the number of families that can be heled during the year.
 A few action centers in Oregon include Energy Education, Oregon Mortgage Payment Assistance Unemployment program and the Low-Income Weatherization Program.

 Charities: There are several hundred private and public charities in Oregon.
 Each charity has their own set of rules and guidelines for assisting families.
 In addition to local charities, most religious organizations offer help with clothing and food.
 Contact local religious groups for more information on those specific charities.
-To search for a specific charity in Oregon, visit the Oregon Department of Justice Database to find charities in your neighborhood.
+To search for a specific charity in Oregon, visit the Oregon Department of Justice Database to find charities in your neighbourhood.